maartendecat/stapl-java-api/README.md

 For more information about STAPL in general, see the [main STAPL project][1].

-For more information about this project, see the STAPL [Quick Start][2] guide.
+For more information about this project, see the STAPL [documentation][2].

  [1]: https://github.com/maartendecat/stapl
  [2]: https://github.com/maartendecat/stapl#employing-the-engine-in-java